nearform/udaru/packages/udaru-core/README.md

 ## Hooks

-Hooks are registered using the `udaru.addHook` method and allow you to listen to specific events in udaru.
+Hooks are registered using the `udaru.hooks.add` method and allow you to listen to specific events in udaru.

 Each udaru method exposes a namespaced hook (e.g.: the `udaru.authorize.isUserAuthorized` method exposes the `authorize:isUserAuthorized` hook).